gregfaletto/fragilefamilies/README.md

 * **Material hardship model:** Lasso-penalized linear regression with 57 variables.

+All three of my models finished in the top 40% of entries and outperformed a baseline null model on the test set.

 Thank you to Stephen McKay AKA the_Brit, whose code 'FFC-simple-R-code.R' I used to get started, Viola Mocz (vmocz) & Sonia Hashim (shashim), whose code FeatEngineering.R I used, and hty, whose code 'COS424_HW2_imputation_Rcode.R' I used.
-Those files were taken from the Fragile Familes github, at https://github.com/fragilefamilieschallenge.
+Those files were taken from the Fragile Families github, at https://github.com/fragilefamilieschallenge.

+More information about the Fragile Families Challenge is available at http://www.fragilefamilieschallenge.org.

 ## Files